-This month is Arthritis Awareness month and as is our custom, we have our resident GP Dr Hilary Jones to give us some helpful tips on how to cope.
+Every May is the month of Arthritis Awareness, and as is our custom, we have our resident GP, Dr. Hilary Jones, to give us some helpful tips on how to cope.
 Don’t miss his helpful video at the end of the article!

 - Inflammation in and around the joints